Junior Session Sunset

 (Scroll down for FAQ)

-Our Board of Trustees, in consultation with the Year-Round leadership team at camp, has made the decision that 2023 will be the last summer we offer our one-week Junior Session for the foreseeable future.
+Our Board of Trustees, in consultation with the Year-Round leadership team at camp, made the decision in fall 2022 that 2023 would be the last summer we offered our one-week Junior Session for the foreseeable future.

-We have held out against this dynamic for much longer than other camps in the region and in our programmatic peer group.
-Most are wrapping up their programming in the third week of August or even earlier.
-We are at the point where we need to acknowledge the reality of the shortening summer and adjust our program calendar.
+We held out against this dynamic for much longer than other camps in the region and in our programmatic peer group.
+Most are wrapping up their programming in the middle of August or even earlier.
+We reached the point where we needed to acknowledge the reality of the shortening summer and adjust our program calendar.

-We have concluded that the best way to serve our mission at this time is to focus on the core of our mission, the four-week sessions.
-We don’t take the decision to stop offering Junior Session lightly, but the four-week camp experience is the heart of the Four Winds magic.
+We concluded that the best way to serve our mission is to focus on the core of what we do, the four-week sessions.
+We didn’t take the decision to stop offering Junior Session lightly, but the four-week camp experience is the heart of the Four Winds magic.
 It’s what we do best.
 Faced with the simple math of fewer days where our staff and campers are available, it makes sense to focus on our core program.

-We recognize that this decision will impact families with Junior Session-aged children much more significantly than families of older children, and we are sorry for the unbalanced burden of that outcome.
+We recognize that this decision impacts families with Junior Session-aged children much more significantly than families of older children, and we are sorry for the unbalanced burden of that outcome.
 We hope that you will find some comfort in knowing that all those future campers still have the four-week session ahead of them, but we acknowledge that altering a dearly held vision of a camper’s future experience is jarring.
-Click here for a video message from Executive Director Paul Sheridan to families with Junior Session-aged children.

 Although Four Winds’ longstanding traditions are held dear in the hearts of campers and their families, camp does evolve, and our history has seen many changes to session dates.
 For example, camp has moved from a six-week and three-week session in the early decades to two four-week sessions, adding Junior Session a few decades ago, and now going back to the two four-week sessions.
 The reason that it feels so stable, despite the changes over the years, is that we attempt to change thoughtfully, adjusting to a dynamic world in a way that is consistent with the Four Winds spirit, our values, and our mission.
 Thank you for all your support and trust.